biolab/scorange-hugo/content/blog/2019-05-lineage-differentiation-Petropoulos-Cell2016.md

 \
 {{% figure src="/blog_img/2019-05-10/tSNE2-3.png" %}}
 \
-Ny combining principal component analyses (PCA) with clustering this analysis of human preimplantation embryos indeed revealed that the segregation into TE and ICM lineages occurs at E5.
+By combining principal component analyses (PCA) with clustering this analysis of human preimplantation embryos indeed revealed that the segregation into TE and ICM lineages occurs at E5.
 <br>

 *References*